MJWinckler/MJWinckler/README.md

 - 👋 Hi, I’m @MJWinckler
-- 👀 I’m interested in SCientific Computing, C-Programming, Mathematics and much more.
+- 👀 I’m interested in Scientific Computing, C-Programming, Mathematics and much more.
 - 🌱 I’m currently learning methods of discrete optimization and how to code them (on my own)